CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Experiments and Evaluation

 \subsection{Usability and Fidelity of CXL-DMSim}

 There exist many popular benchmarks to characterize memory performance in industry, such as Intel's MLC \cite{MLC}, LMbench \cite{lmbench}, STREAM \cite{stream}.
-Considering the ease of use and compatibility on both hardware and simulator platforms, we selected LMbench, STREAM, and Redis-YCSB \cite{Redis,ycsb_cooper2010benchmarking} to evaluate the latency, bandwidth, and real-world application performance of DDR-L, DDR-R, CXL-FPGA, CXL-ASIC and CXL-DMSim\textsubscript{F}, and CXL-DMSim\textsubscript{A}.
+Considering ease of use and compatibility on both hardware and simulator platforms, we selected LMbench, STREAM, and Redis-YCSB \cite{Redis, ycsb_cooper2010benchmarking} to evaluate the latency, bandwidth, and real-world application performance of DDR-L, DDR-R, CXL-FPGA, CXL-ASIC, and CXL-DMSim\textsubscript{F}, CXL-DMSim\textsubscript{A}, and CXL-DMSim\textsubscript{S}.

-\subsubsection{LMbench Test for Memory Latency}
+\subsubsection{\textbf{LMbench Test for Memory Latency}}

 To measure the access latency of CXL HDM, we utilized a memory latency benchmark \emph{lat\_mem\_rd} in LMbench \cite{lmbench}.
-It can be used to measure random read latency of different memory layers, covering L1, L2, and L3 caches as well as DDR-L, DDR-R, and CXL memories.
-The random read pattern typically reflects the system's real latency \cite{random_access1, random_access2}.
+It can be used to measure the random read latency of different memory layers, covering L1, L2 and L3 caches, as well as DDR-L, DDR-R and CXL memories.
+The random read pattern typically reflects the system's real latency \cite{mess}.
 Hardware prefetch mechanisms are all disabled in BIOS settings to provide more accurate measurements of memory latencies.
 Note that we only present the read latency as the CXL memory is symmetric in read and write performance.
 The benchmark involves two key parameters: array size and stride.
-To ensure that the entire memory hierarchy is accurately measured, avoiding the disturbance of caching on the results meanwhile properly representing the data access patterns in real-world applications, the array size should be set to at least four times as large as LLC and no more than 80\% of physical memory size \cite{lmbench_conf}.
-Given the above considerations, we set the array size to 1024MB and the stride to 64 bytes in our experiments.
+To ensure that the entire memory hierarchy is accurately measured, avoiding the disturbance of caching on the results meanwhile properly representing the data access patterns in real-world applications, the array size should be set to at least four times as large as LLC and no more than 80\% of physical memory size \cite{lmbench}.
+Given the above considerations, we set the array size to \SI{2048}{MB} and the stride to 64 bytes in our experiments.